TerryV8/click-count/docs/ansible_playbook_kubernetes.md

 redis_aws_endpoint=10.123.11.229
 ```

-On terraform, the redis_aws_endpoint must be filled with the IP and not any alias
+On terraform, the redis_aws_endpoint must be filled with the IP and not any alias.
-So we need to retreive the IP from Redis ElastiCache Endpoint.

-Thus, to fill the redis_aws_endpoint with a IP,
+You can do it by
-go to the AWS UI Console which allows you to get the Redis ElastiCache Endpoint
+going to the AWS UI Console which allows you to get the Redis ElastiCache Endpoint
 (eg. rg-redis.feg1ds.ng.0001.euw3.cache.amazonaws.com:6379)

-Then, on your local terminal ping the Redis ElastiCache endpoint:
+Then, on your local terminal, you can ping the Redis ElastiCache endpoint:
 ```console
 ping rg-redis.feg1ds.ng.0001.euw3.cache.amazonaws.com
 ```